 there’s been contamination from the old sugar cane and pineapple plantations that have been in existence for the past almost 200 years.
 Monsanto, which is now owned by the pharmaceutical company Bayer, conducts extensive research in Hawaii on seed production for its GMO corn.
 Grinnell says lack of regulations means that Monsanto can perform open air testing and open air experiments that Grinnell says have created pesticide-resistant superbugs.
 (In December 2021, Monsanto pleaded guilty to 30 environmental crimes related to using a glufosinate ammonium-based pesticide called Forfeit 280 on corn fields in Hawaii, and then allowing workers to enter the field during the restricted period, and also pleaded guilty to illegal storage of a banned pesticide.)

 “We have some big problems growing pot here and superbugs is one and pathogens are the other,” Grinnell says.
-“But I’ve learned to use those problems to my advantage so that I can breed the best genetics in the world that have a DNA that’s resistant to these things, because they’ve had to face them so many times over.”
+“But I’ve learned to use those problems to my advantage so that I can breed the best genetics in the world, including some of the best light dep strains, that have a DNA that’s resistant to these things, because they’ve had to face them so many times over.”

 Light Sup

 Unlike West Coast growers in California who often have to do some sort of light dep, Hawaiian growers have to “light sup.”
-“We don’t get the long summer nights like the mainland does,” says Brodie, who marketing manager at Deep Green Genetics.
+“We don’t get the long summer nights like the mainland does,” says Brodie, marketing manager at Deep Green Genetics.
 “We have to supplement light to create the 18/6 cycle that the plant needs to stay in a vegetative state.
 Nothing fancy, just a few clamp lights will do.
-Due to our position on the Earth we can flower outside all year round so that when we remove the lights we will be ready to harvest 45 to 55 days later.
-Our strains are bred to be fast finishing so we can complete five cycles a year.”
+Due to our position on the Earth, we can flower outside all year round so that when we remove the lights we will be ready to harvest 45 to 55 days later.
+Our strains, including some of the best light dep strains and Hawaiian weed strains, are bred to be fast finishing so we can complete five cycles a year.”

-Grinnell says that outdoors in Hawaii it is a flowering environment for cannabis 12 months of the year, but they don’t quite get the 14 hours of daylight that it takes to really trigger a plant to flower.
+Grinnell says that outdoors in Hawaii, a region known for weeds in Hawaii, it is a flowering environment for cannabis 12 months of the year, but they don’t quite get the 14 hours of daylight that it takes to really trigger a plant to flower.
 In November, December, and January, the sun is noticeably weaker.
 “We get up to 13 and a half hours in the summer and we do get some stretching in June near the solstice,” says Grinnell, “but what we have in the greenhouse is some simple lighting that comes on to keep the plants awake, to keep them in veg, on a normal 18-hour cycle.”

 Grinnell speaks to a misconception that the genetics they’re working with are called “equatorial genetics.”
 That’s not the case, he says, because that would mean that they’re simply growing in one season outdoors and the plants were acclimated particularly to a humid environment.
 “But we grow in greenhouses and we do light sup so it’s very natural, but it also does imprint in the DNA of our genetics the same way that anyone else’s genetics that you would buy is triggered to that light cycle,” Grinnell explains.
 “So they’re ready to grow indoor or outdoor or anywhere; it’s not equatorial.”